-• On Liberty, chapter 2 (pp. 99-130 in Utilitarianism and On Liberty).
+John Stuart Mill, On Liberty, chapter 2 (pp. 99-130 in Utilitarianism and On Liberty).

 The book does not number the paragraphs in On Liberty, so you will need to number them yourself in the page margins.
-Chapter 2 is 44 paragraphs total in length.
+Chapter 2 has 44 paragraphs.